With Love (Mya EP): Release

-Reception

-Critical
+Critical reception

 Upon its release, With Love received universal acclaim from music critics.
-Gerrick D. Kennedy of the Los Angeles Times gave With Love a positive review and called the EP "Mýa's long overdue comeback", writing "From the frank sexuality of 'Do It' to the anthemic 'Like a Woman', the four-track EP is a reminder of why Mýa is missed on the R&B scene."
+Gerrick D. Kennedy of Los Angeles Times gave With Love a positive review and called the EP "Mýa's long overdue comeback", writing "From the frank sexuality of 'Do It' to the anthemic 'Like a Woman', the four-track EP is a reminder of why Mýa is missed on the R&B scene."

 Soul Bounce writer J. Ly gave the EP a positive review as well, and spoke of its production, stating, "The four-song EP dips into musical fare we've come to expect from the triple threat – contemporary R&B spiced with of-the-moment hip hop – but also shows progression in vocals and melodies borrowed from the same recipe as her Moodring album."
 He continued by saying "Though it barely clocks in at 12 minutes long, With Love feels like a reintroduction to Mýa."
 Referring to the EP as a whole, Ly concluded: "Maybe it's us missing her that makes the EP so refreshing or maybe it's just fun to have new material.
 Either way, With Love is worth a spin of encouragement."

 Wetpaint critic Lindsay Dreyer commented on Harrison's voice and the EP's production as well, opining, "Though her voice definitely has a more seasoned quality, it hasn't lost its purity — 'Like a Woman' is about as pristine as it gets, while all three uptempo jams, 'Space', 'House Party', and 'Do It' bring back a late-'90s vibe."